kush-archmaster/qgn-learningproject/README.md

 # qgn-learningproject
-ecommerce website on children books using only frontend development
+ecommerce website on children books using only frontend development!